manifoldco/heighliner/README.md

 Ensure that you have an API token installed in your cluster.
 Follow our [how to](docs/design/github-connector.md#APIToken) for further instructions.

-The GitHub repository resource is used to syncronize releases and pull requests with cluster state, and update pull requests with deployment status.
+The GitHub repository resource is used to synchronize releases and pull requests with cluster state, and update pull requests with deployment status.

 ```yaml